Data and Network visualisation¶

 ->character pair to create subtree like “Linux->System information”.

-- There are added DCI’s shat should be shown on the summary table.
-Where Name is name of column and DCI Name is parameter of DCI.
+This is the list if DCI’s that will be shown on the summary table.
+Name is the name of column and DCI Name is DCI parameter name.